JalalAl-Tamimi/Praat-f0-Accurate-Estimation/README.md

 then saves a fle with details of each of the floor and ceiling per "file" and speaker.
 The pitch object adapted to each speaker is saved alongside a smoothed pitch object.

-An example of a TextGrid and Sound file are provided in addition to a an excel sheet.
+An example of a TextGrid and Sound file are provided in addition to an excel sheet.
+Sound file and TextGrid courtesy of Hajar Moussa.

 See the following references for more details on the method: